MicrosoftDocs/appcenter-docs/docs/sdk/distribute/android.md

         dialogBuilder.setCancelable(false); // if it's cancelable you should map cancel to postpone, but only for optional updates dialogBuilder.create().show();

-        // Return true if you are using your own dialog, false otherwise return true;
+        // Return true if you're using your own dialog, false otherwise return true;
     }
 }